NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 - For backward, the main logic is: if you’re on the final stage, call `backward()` on the `loss`; otherwise call `run_backward()` on the intermediate outputs to pass the gradient upstream.
 - `enable_zb` activates the Zero-Bubble (e.g., ZB1P) approach, where some parameter-grad computations are deferred by putting them into `WeightGradStore` and flushing them at the right moment.
 This aligns with our earlier explanation of **decoupling “input gradient calc” and “parameter gradient calc.”**
-- Once backward finishes, the “gradients” for the upstream stage are placed into `self.input_grad_chunks[phase]`, akin to Lao Wang returning some defect report to the previous machine.
+- Once backward finishes, the “gradients” for the upstream stage are placed into `self.input_grad_chunks[phase]`, akin to Tony returning some defect report to the previous machine.

 #### 3.3 `_forward_backward_compute_chunk(self, phase0, phase1)`